 Where the Planning Authority has objected to an application under Section 36 of the 1989 Electricity Act to build a wind farm, this will trigger a public inquiry.
 The Scottish Ministers may uphold or dismiss the appeal, or reverse or vary any part of the decision of the planning authority.
 This may include amending a condition previously attached to the grant of consent.
 You can get information about all cases dealt with since 2002 by the Directorate for Planning and Environmental Appeals from their website.

-Where an application that is of a local nature, i.e. determined via delegated powers by a development management case officer, the applicant will have the right to appeal via our Local Review Body (LRB).
+Where an application that is of a local nature, i.e. determined via delegated powers by an Appointed Officer, the applicant will have the right to appeal via our Local Review Body (LRB).

 The Moray Council